 Any further questions?

-We hope this blog post answers any questions you may have about BIMM Dublin’s new Diploma in Music and Audio Production, but if you still require further information, or would like to find out how BIMM Dublin can connect you to the music industry, contact our Admissions Team today at email@example.com, call +353 1 5133 666 or book to attend one of our upcoming Open Days.
+We hope this blog post answers any questions you may have about BIMM Dublin’s Foundation Diploma in Music and Audio Production, but if you still require further information, or would like to find out how BIMM Dublin can connect you to the music industry, contact our Admissions Team today at [email protected], call +353 1 5133 666 or book to attend one of our upcoming Open Days.